Activesamu3l/100_days_of_code_in_python-Projects/README.md

 ###

-<p align="left">Special thanks to Dr. Angela Yu for her "100 Days of Code in Python" course on Udemy.
+<p align="left">Special thanks to <a href="https://x.com/yu_angela">Dr. Angela Yu</a> for her <a href="https://www.udemy.com/course/100-days-of-code/">100 Days of Code in Python</a> course on Udemy.
 This course provided the foundation and inspiration that led to the development of this project.</p>

 ###